MicrosoftDocs/quantum-docs/azure-quantum/how-to-guides/use-the-python-SDK.md

 uid: microsoft.azure.quantum.qio.python-sdk
 ---

-# Use the Python SDK for Quantum-Inspired Optimization
+# Use the Python SDK for optimization

-This guide provides a basic overview of how to use the Python SDK for Quantum-Inspired Optimization.
+This guide provides a basic overview of how to use the Python SDK for optimization.
 It assumes you have already completed the [Creating an
 Azure Quantum Workspace guide](xref:microsoft.azure.quantum.workspaces-portal).

 ## Installation